metalama/website/applications/ui/inotifypropertychanged.md

 `Metalama.Patterns.Observability` open-source package, you can implement the `INotifyPropertyChanged` interface automatically.
 The plumbing code is generated on-the-fly when you compile, so your source code remains clean and concise.

+{: .note }
+`Metalama.Patterns.Observability` is a production-ready, professionally-supported and open-source aspect library. <i class="supported no-tooltip"></i>

+{: .note }
+Available for all UI frameworks

 ## Example